So you don’t have a website and have run a business for years without one. Can’t see the point eh?

 Missing out on good business.

-These businesses don’t know what they are missing out on.
-They might well have a steady stream of customers and be busy most of the time but could they do even better if more consumers could connect with them, their brand, their services and products?
+A business might well have a steady stream of customers and be busy most of the time but could they do even better if more consumers could connect with them, their brand, their services and products?
 Not everyone uses Facebook or reads flyers or checks out a directory.

 The Modern Generation.